derekrsargent/react-native-progress-circle-gradient/README.md

 # react-native-progress-circle-gradient

 An animated progress circle with an angular gradient.

+This project is inspired by this [YouTube](https://www.youtube.com/watch?v=7SCzL-XnfUU) tutorial.

-## Installation
+## Installation (not yet on npm)

 ```sh
 npm install react-native-progress-circle-gradient